eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 In a similar manner, we can sample a function from a Gaussian Process.
-And, just like when we sample a number from a Normal distribution, when we sample a function from a GP, the distribution of the types of functions that we are likely to get is ultimately determined by the kernel or covariance function $$ k( \cdot, \cdot ) $$.
+And, when we sample a function from a GP, the types of functions that we are likely to get is ultimately determined by the kernel or covariance function $$ k( \cdot, \cdot ) $$.
+This isn't exactly analogous to the univariate Gaussian distribution though, because the shape of the distribution for a GP doesn't necessarily change.
+But hopefully you can get a sense that the types of things we get from sampling are different for different variances/kernels.

 In this post, I’ll only look at Gaussian Processes with a zero mean function, i.e. $$ m(\cdot) = 0 $$ , and you should be able to see the effect this has on the functions we get from the examples below and how varying $$ m(\cdot) $$ would affect the types of functions sampled.
 In each of the figures, I show a picture with one function sampled from the Gaussian Process and another showing twenty functions sampled from the GP.